Course navigation

 Step 1 — Prepare your skill for sharing

 Before sharing, make sure your SKILL.md is easy for a stranger to understand and install.
-Add these five fields to the frontmatter and verify them against the checklist below.
+Add these fields to the frontmatter and verify them against the checklist below.

 code-review.md